UCLALibrary/festerize/README.md

   -m, --metadata-update          Only update manifest (work) metadata; don't
                                  update canvases (pages).

+  --strict-mode                  Festerize immediately exits with an error
+                                 code if Fester responds with an error, or if a user specifies on the command line a file that does not exist or a file that does not have a .csv filename extension.
+The rest of the files on the command line (if any) will remain unprocessed.

   --loglevel [INFO|DEBUG|ERROR]  [default: INFO] --version                      Show the version and exit.
   --help                         Show this message and exit.